Table of Contents

 Side Effects

 Delta-8 THC has common side effects that are comparable to the effects of delta-9 THC.
 These include a dry mouth, dilation in the blood vessels of the eyes that makes them appear bloodshot, drowsiness, and slower reaction times.
-Adverse effects include a faster heart rate, anxiety (though delta-8 THC is typically associated with a reduced likelihood of this side effect), and gastrointestinal distress, like nausea or even vomiting.
+Adverse effects include a faster heart rate, anxiety, and gastrointestinal distress, like nausea or even vomiting.
 Adverse effects are more likely with higher doses of delta-8 THC.

 Here's the catch.
 Since the market for these products is so poorly regulated, there is considerable variation in potency and quality.
 That means expected effects and unpleasant side effects alike can be unpredictable.